marcglasberg/asyncredux.com/flutter/basics/wait-fail-succeed.md

 # Wait, fail, succeed

-A very common pattern is having some process that can succeed or fail, and you want to show a spinner while the process is running, show the result when it's done, and show an error message if the process fails.
+A common pattern involves having a process that can either succeed or fail.
+You want to display a spinner during the process, show the result when it completes, and present an error message if it fails.

 These are called "process states":